MasteryEducation/CPAExamsMastery.com/content/far/3/13/2/index.md

 --------------------------------------------------------------------------------

-## SEO-Optimized Quiz on Equity Investments and the Equity Method
+## Quiz on Equity Investments and the Equity Method

 {{< quizdown >}}